Spain summons Argentinian ambassador after Milei attacks Sánchez govt

 Argentina's ultra-liberal leader Milei attended an election rally organized by the Spanish right-wing populist party Vox for the European elections in Madrid on Sunday, where he sharply criticized Sánchez's left-wing government and described the premier's wife, Begoña Gómez, as "corrupt."

+In an initial reaction to Milei's outburst, Sanchez said: "What we saw yesterday in Madrid shows the danger that this right-wing extremist international poses for societies like ours, in which democracy is based on the pillars of economic progress, social justice and coexistence."

+Respect was essential even in relations between governments that were of different ideological opinions, he said.

-A "public apology" has been demanded from Milei, otherwise measures would be taken, Albares told state broadcaster RTVE, after Madrid had already recalled its ambassador in Buenos Aires for consultations and "for an indefinite period."
+Albares earlier told state broadcaster RTVE that a "public apology" had been demanded from Milei, or measures would be taken.
+Madrid has already recalled its ambassador in Buenos Aires for consultations and "for an indefinite period."

 According to RTVE and other local media, Madrid is considering breaking off diplomatic relations over the incident.
 A government spokesman in Buenos Aires initially ruled out an apology.